kfrawee/django-ecom/README.md

     python manage.py runserver
     ```

 **NOTE** Authentication is not implemented yet.
-Views have been bypassed with `user0` for testing purposes.
+Views have been bypassed with `user0` credentials for developing and testing purposes.

 ---